Samantha Morton: Beginnings (1991–1998)

-After joining Central Junior Television Workshop at the age of 13, she was soon being offered small-screen roles such as Clare Anderson in the first series of Lucy Gannon's Soldier Soldier and also Mandy, in an episode of Boon —both were ITV Central productions.
+After joining Central Junior Television Workshop at the age of 13, she was soon being offered small-screen roles such as Clare Anderson in the first series of Lucy Gannon's Soldier Soldier and also Mandy, in an episode of Boon — both were ITV Central productions.
 Moving to London at sixteen, Morton applied to numerous drama schools, including RADA, without success.
 In 1991, she attended Clarendon College of Performing Arts to gain a BTEC award but subsequently left for personal reasons.
 She made her stage début at the Royal Court Theatre, and continued her television career with appearances in Peak Practice and in an episode of Cracker.
 At the time, she had a regular role in the first two series of Kay Mellor's successful Band of Gold (1995–96).

 Further television roles followed, including parts in period dramas such as Emma and Jane Eyre.
 Emma was a film adaptation of the novel of the same name published in 1815 about youthful hubris and the perils of misconstrued romance.
-The movie received largely positive reviews from critics and was broadcast in late 1996 on ITV, garnering an estimated 12 million viewers.
+The movie received largely positive reviews from critics and was broadcast in late 1996 on ITV, gaining an estimated 12 million viewers.
 In Jane Eyre, Morton starred as a Yorkshire orphan who becomes a governess to a young French girl and finds love with the brooding lord of the manor.
 Like her previous small-screen projects, the 1997 film originally aired on ITV.

 She took on the leading role in the independent drama Under the Skin (1997), directed by Carine Adler, where she played Iris, a woman coping with the death of her mother.
 The movie garnered favorable reviews from writers, with The Guardian placing it at number 15 on its list of the Best British Films 1984–2009.
 Janet Maslin for The New York Times remarked that Morton "embodies the role with furious intensity and with a raw yet waifish presence" and James Berardinelli wrote that the actress "forces us to accept Iris as a living, breathing individual".
-She won the Best Actress accolade at the 1998 Boston Society of Film Critics Awards and was nominated for the BIFA Award for Best Female Performance in a British Independent Film.
+She won the Best Actress accolade at the 1998 Boston Society of Film Critics Awards and was nominated for the BIFA for Best Female Performance in a British Independent Film.